nrfconnect/sdk-nrfxlib/nrf_modem/doc/architecture.rst

    :local:
    :depth: 2

-The library implements a communication interface between the Application and Modem cores on the nRF9160 through the RPC protocol, using the Inter Processor Communication (IPC) peripheral and a shared region of RAM.
+The library implements a communication interface between the application and modem cores on the nRF91 Series through the RPC protocol, using the Inter Processor Communication (IPC) peripheral and a shared region of RAM.

 The following figure shows a simplified Modem library architecture: